EXE101-PROJECT-MYPETS/BE/README.md

 This repository is a Spring Boot backend for a pet spa / pet service management system.

-What is already in place:
+Current reality of the project:

-- JWT authentication with access token + refresh token flow
+- JWT authentication with access token + refresh token flow is implemented
-- PostgreSQL schema managed by Flyway
+- PostgreSQL schema is managed by Flyway
-- Cloud-only avatar upload via Supabase Storage
+- Avatar upload is cloud-only via Supabase Storage
-- JPA entity mapping for most of the SQL schema
-- CRUD-style DTO, mapper, repository, service, and controller layers for many main aggregates

-What is not true yet:

-- Not every mapped entity represents a finished business feature
+- Most SQL tables are already mapped to JPA entities
+- Many main aggregates already have `controller`, `dto`, `mapper`, `repository`, and `service` layers
-- Many newly added domains are still thin CRUD scaffolding
+- A large part of the new domains are still CRUD scaffolding, not final business workflows
-- Several workflows still need validation, authorization, and cross-aggregate rules

-Treat this README as the primary onboarding note for future agents and engineers.
-Read it before scanning the codebase.
+Use this README as the onboarding note for future agents and engineers before re-scanning the codebase.

 ## Quick Reality Check

 - Main Java package: `com.exe101`
-- Maven coordinates still use `artifactId=react` and `name=react`
+- Maven metadata still says `artifactId=react`
-- Runtime DB schema defaults to `prod`
+- Runtime schema defaults to `prod`
-- Avatar storage is Supabase-only, not local disk
-- `auth` is the most real feature area
+- Auth is the most mature feature area
-- Most other aggregate modules compile and expose CRUD endpoints, but they are not final workflow implementations
+- Most other domains expose CRUD routes, but still need domain rules and authorization hardening
 - `compile` passes
-- `test` is currently broken because the test package is `com.react`, not `com.exe101`
+- `test` is currently broken because the test package is `com.react`, while the app package is `com.exe101`

 ## Fast Start For New Agents

-Read in this order before changing anything substantial:
+Read in this order before touching the code:

-1. This `README.md`
+1. `README.md`
 2. `src/main/resources/application.properties`
 3. `src/main/resources/db/migration/V1__init_db.sql` through `V4__alter_refresh_tokens.sql`
 4. `src/main/java/com/exe101/config/SecurityConfig.java`
 5. `src/main/java/com/exe101/auth/controller/AuthenticationController.java`
 6. `src/main/java/com/exe101/auth/service/AuthenticationService.java`
-7. The specific feature package you are about to touch
+7. The specific feature package you plan to modify

-If your change touches DB-backed behavior, read the Flyway SQL before reading the entity class.
+If the task touches persistence or API behavior, read the Flyway SQL first.

 ## Architecture